keboola/developers-docs/extend/custom-science/quick-start.md

 Depending on your use case this may or may not be a problem.
 In case you want to use dynamic input mapping, consult the [development guide](/extend/custom-science/development/).
-Also note that if your application is getting fairly complex, you might want to check out [Docker extensions](/extend/docker).
+If your application is more complex, go to [Docker extensions](/extend/docker).